I don’t often seek out short, paved trails, but there was something special about the Massanutten Storybook Trail in Virginia’s Shenandoah County.

 It’s a fairly straightforward drive from I-81 to the trailhead, though the last 1.5 miles along Crisman Hollow Road are windy as you gain elevation.

-The small parking area abruptly appears on the right side of the road.
-There’s space for 10 or so vehicles for this short hike in the George Washington National Forest.
+The parking area turns up appears on the right side of the road.
+There’s space for 10 or so cars for this short hike in the George Washington National Forest.

 A whimsical curving wooden footbridge welcomes visitors to the Massanutten Storybook Trail.
 Cross over a small, burbling creek to reach the paved path.